-Workshop Title Description Setting the Stage for Learning at This workshop helps families develop ways in which to support their child's Home homework and study skills, and tips for creating the most conducive atnome home learning environment.
+Workshop Title Description Setting the Stage for Learning at This workshop helps families develop ways in which to support their child's Home homework and study skills, and tips for creating the most conducive at- home learning environment.
 This workshop provides tips and strategies for families to engage their Learning Doesn't End at School children effectively and realistically in learning activities within their local communities.
-Understanding Standards This workshop provides families with an overview of District standards and 5 what their children will be expected to learn and be able to do.
+Understanding Standards This workshop provides families with an overview of District standards and what their children will be expected to learn and be able to do.
 This workshop gives families of primary school children a developmental Early Literacy and Math Skills overview, in addition to concrete and realistic strategies, to employ with their children in typical environments to boost literacy and mathematical skills.
-Choosing "Just Right" Books This workshop helps families, in concrete ways, to gain access to and select • • • • books that match their child's reading level and interests.
+Choosing "Just Right" Books This workshop helps families, in concrete ways, to gain access to and select books that match their child's reading level and interests.
 Building an Outstanding This workshop provides families with easy and practical strategies to help Vocabulary build upon their child's vocabulary at any age.
 Real-World Math This interactive workshop helps families share ideas about how math is incorporated into their daily lives, demonstrating the value of it.
 Keeping Your Child Motivated This workshop offers practical advice on keeping children motivated and engaged in school at any age.
 This workshop provides families with an overview of cyberbullying and Digital Citizenship practical advice on how their child can avoid being a victim or a perpetrator.
 Digital Citizenship It also offers practical ways to keep children safe while on the Internet.
 This workshop offers realistic, research-supported guidance on setting limits Screen Time and Educational for children's screen time and provides the most up-to-date Apps information/recommendations regarding educational applications that can be utilized for a variety of age ranges.
 This workshop gives families practical advice on helping students prepare to Preparing for the Test take high-stakes tests from a month in advance to the night before.
 This workshop offers a broad overview of college and career preparedness after high school.
 It includes an overview of post-secondary options College and Career Readiness including college, trade schools, armed forces, and careers.
 However, there (1.5-hour session) is a greater focus on college, including college visits, understanding the financial aid and application processes, and understanding entrance exams (SAT/ACT).
-Making the Best of Summer (SAT/ACT).
+This workshop provides families with information about summer activities Making the Best of Summer in their communities as well as ways to keep their child engaged in learning throughout the summer to avoid the summer slide.